Last updated: 11th January 2017

 While Bitcoin is unregulated at present, it’s ability to be spent on goods and services like money, and be traded like a commodity makes it a curious thing.
-From personal experience with a small amount of bitcoin, it is very easy to make as well as lose your bitcoin in an instant.
-So like with financial products, I’d like to give this plain English risk warning.
-There is also a risk warning in plain English for bitcoin gamblers.
+From personal experience with a small amount of bitcoin, it is very easy to make as well as lose your bitcoin in an instant, whether through a misunderstanding of how wallets work, sending bitcoin to the wrong address, losing it with a third party, or bad bad trading choices.
+So as is best practice around the advertising and promotion of financial products, Please read this this plain English risk warning.

-Before you start, read the official consumer warning from the European Central Bank.
+Before you start, read the official consumer warning from the European Central Bank about Bitcoin (from 2013).

 Risk warning for normal bitcoin users/consumers

 Bitcoin is a relatively anonymous electronic currency-like thingie which is bedding into the internet as a way to send an equivalent value of money, anywhere in the world to another bitcoin user, without going through the financial system.
 If you have bitcoin, the euro equivalent (fiat) value will fluctuate all over the place.
-When purchasing through a website, it will usually “lock down” a price and give you some time to process the transaction.
+When purchasing through a website, it will usually “lock down” a price and give you some time to send a transaction.
 While the transaction flashes across the internet quickly, the bitcoin network will need to confirm it several times before the payment at the other end is released to the merchant.
 So unlike money, there is a bit of a time lag, but this is normal enough.
 It can vary from less than an hour to several hours, depending on how quickly blocks are being mined.
 While most companies offering bitcoin are normal trading companies, and their goods and services covered by normal consumer law, it is a wild west out there on the internet, so remember Caveat Emptor and use your head.
 If it seems dodgy and feels dodgy, it probably is.
-So a little research when spending for reviews can help you.
-But armed with your bitcoins, you can shop at an increasing number of online stores, with no sign of it slowing down.
+So a little research about any product or service you choose is essential before spending for reviews can help you.
+Do they have contact details or are they completely anonymous?
+Are they offering ridiculous things to you, in return for you sending them some of your hard earned bitcoin?
+But once informed and armed with your bitcoins, you can shop at an increasing number of online stores, with no sign of it slowing down.

 Risk warning for bitcoin gamblers

 There are many unregulated or unlicensed bitcoin gambling operations online, based in far flung places.
 If you do choose to gamble, only gamble what you can afford to lose completely.
-Remember the house always wins, and while many sites are “provably fair”, you’ll still probably lose it to the house.
-Bitcoin’s anonymous nature also can be a way to hide a gambling problem showing up on a credit card, so if you feel like you are having a problem, please do what the Irish best practice is.
-Visit http://gambleaware.ie/ to find out how to deal with problem gambling, and then contact the operator asking them to close your account.
-Bitcoin gambling is a bit of fun, but it’s still monopoly money, not real cash in the Irish law, and you can’t buy a pint of milk with it.
+Remember the house always wins, and while many sites are or claim to be “provably fair”, you’ll still probably lose it to the house.
+Bitcoin’s anonymous nature also can be a way to hide a gambling problem showing up on a credit card, so if you feel like you are having a problem, please pause, ask yourself if it’s getting out of hand, or visit http://gambleaware.ie/ to find out how to deal with problem gambling.
+Any credible operator should honour a request asking them to close your account if it is in relation to this.
+Bitcoin gambling is a bit of fun, but it’s still monopoly money, not real cash in the Irish law, and you can’t buy a pint of milk with it, and it’s definitely not worth losing your house, job or relationship over.

 Risk warning for bitcoin sellers